Curacao beats Japan 5-4, moves to Little League title game

 Curley hit a two-run homer to center in the fifth inning and got the final 11 outs as a relief pitcher, helping Curacao beat Japan 5-4 Saturday to advance to the Little League World Series title game.

 Japan loaded the bases in the sixth but Curley got out of the jam after a wild pitch scored two runs and put the tying run at third base.
-Ryohei Ushikubo hit a line drive toward the left centerfield gap, but Keven Rosina made the catch.
+Ryohei Ushikubo hit a line drive toward the left center field gap, but Keven Rosina made the catch.

 “It was a little bit scary,” Curacao manager Michelangelo Celestina said.